Cecil Clementi: Governor of Hong Kong

 In 1925, Clementi was appointed as Governor of Hong Kong, a position to which his fluency in Cantonese suited him well and in which he served until 1930.

 During his tenure, the Canton–Hong Kong strike, which crippled the Hong Kong economy, was resolved and Kai Tak Airport entered operation (it would operate until Hong Kong International Airport opened and took over as the main airport in 1998).
 He also notably ended the practice of Mui Tsai, the traditional Chinese "female maid servitude" system which often resulted in the abuse of young servant girls.
 He also appointed Shouson Chow, a prominent Chinese merchant, as the first unofficial member of the Executive Council.
 At the same time, he increased the numbers of official and non-official ("Unofficial") members in the Legislative Council from eight to ten (including the Governor) and from six to eight, respectively.
 He invited one Chinese and one Portuguese (Jose Pedro Braga) to be Unofficials.

 Clementi opposed Kuomintang's 1926 Northern Expedition against northern Chinese warlords and advocated British arms support to Peking, a move rejected by London.
 To counter the growing radicalization of the Chinese intelligentsia against colonialism and imperialism after the May Fourth Movement, he proposed a revised school curriculum in Chinese language that stressed loyalty and traditional Chinese values.
 He advocated for the training of more teachers in the Chinese language and the establishment of a Chinese Department at the University of Hong Kong.

 Governorship of the Straits Settlements

 After his tenure as Governor of Hong Kong ended, Clementi went on to serve his last post in the Colonial Services as Governor and Commander-in-Chief of the Straits Settlements, which included Singapore, and High Commissioner for the Malay States, from 5 February 1930 to 17 February 1934.
-He handed over to Sir Andrew Caldecott, who become acting Governor, and left for England due to his illness.
+He handed over to Sir Andrew Caldecott, who became acting Governor, and left for England due to his illness.
 The position of Governor was later filled by Sir Shenton Thomas on 9 November 1934.

 Six years later, in 1940, Clementi became the Master of the Mercers' Company.